C8forT/ScrcpyWiFi/README.md

     you still may get errors if you have multiple versions of scrcpy installed.

 III.
-Reboot your computer after installing the above applications.
+Reboot your computer after installing the required packages.

 IV.
 Clone this repository: